How To Use Ecological Gardening To Protect Your Plantings & The Planet

 It’s probably obvious that eco gardening is synonymous with organic gardening, which means we don’t want to feed our garden with any kind of synthetic fertilizer.

 There are numerous hazards of synthetic fertilizer, both on human and plant health.
 Synthetic fertilizers are often too concentrated and lead to overly fertilized soil, in which living plants will grow deficient in iron, zinc, carotene, vitamin C, copper protein.

-One of the benefits of composting is that adding organic garden compost, worm tea, and organic mulches is the single best thing you can do to solve any nutrient imbalances and deficiencies, and improve soil structure.
+One of the benefits of composting is that adding organic garden compost (or peat-free compost), worm tea, and organic mulches is the single best thing you can do to solve any nutrient imbalances and deficiencies, and improve soil structure.